Buying a second home: A how-to guide

 • Schedule your home inspection.
 Your home inspection is separate from the appraisal and does a more thorough examination of the property.
 You’ll work with your agent to negotiate with the seller on pricing or repairs if issues are found.
 If no issues are found, you’ll move on to the next step.

 • Wait for appraisal results.
-Though you can do the appraisal before the inspection, the inspection will flag major issues before you spend money on an appraisal.
-Your lender will arrange for a home appraisal to ensure your home’s value is accurate.
+An inspection will flag major issues before you spend money on an appraisal.
+Your lender will arrange for a home appraisal to confirm your home’s value.
 If the value is the same or higher than the listing price, you’ll move on to the next step.
-If it comes in lower, you’ll work with your agent to negotiate with the seller’s agent and decide if the property is still a worthwhile investment.
+If it’s lower, you’ll work with your agent to negotiate with the seller’s agent and decide if the property is still a worthwhile investment.

 • Arrange a final walk-through.
-You fell in love with the home during your tour, but you’ll want to schedule a final walkthrough to ensure the home is move-in ready.
+You fell in love with the home during your tour, but you’ll want to schedule a final walk-through to ensure the home is move-in ready.

 • Close on your second home.
 The last part of the process is paying closing costs, signing all of the closing paperwork and receiving your keys.
 Your agent, closing agent or attorney will manage this process to ensure all paperwork is in order.